Hydrangea arborescens subsp. radiata 'Samantha'

 Plant Type:DECIDUOUS SHRUBS

-Hydrangea arborescens subsp. radiata 'Samantha' - Glorious white mopheads top handsome dark green leaves with blinding silvery-white undersides.
+Hydrangea arborescens subsp. radiata 'Samantha' - only 1 remaining.
+Glorious white mopheads top handsome dark green leaves with blinding silvery-white undersides.
 The mopheads are sometimes infused with bare pink which is lovely.
 This is basically the mop-head version of H. arborescens subsp. radiata which conversely is the lace cap version of 'Samantha'!
 Both are beautiful.
 Part shade in fertile, draining soil.
 Can be cut back seasonally as Hydrangea arborescens flowers on new wood.
 'Samantha' was introduced by Wilkerson Mill Gardens.
 Established pot grown starter shrub from cutting.
 If ordered in our autumn shipping window these will arrive pruned for next year's performance.

 Zone:(3)4 to 9